CsatiZoltan/t8code-wiki/Guide-to-tree-indexing---WORK-IN-PROGRESS.md

 We have two types of trees: Coarse trees as elements in the coarse mesh and forest trees in the forest.
 These correspond to each other in that each coarse tree gives rise to exactly one forest tree.

+Additionally, we have ghost trees.
+These are trees that (possibly) contain ghost elements.
+The coarse mesh and the forest mesh may have ghost trees.

 ### global id

 All trees are enumerated globally from 0 to T-1.
 This enumeration is independent of any partition and the same for the forest coarse trees